Best Acne Spot Treatment – Knowing The Best Acne Treatment Options

 Aloe Vera, Tea Tree Oil, and Coconut Oil

-This is the best acne spot treatment for pimples because the aloe vera soothes the skin to reduce inflammation, and the tea tree oil kills acne-causing bacteria to prevent the pimple from getting worse.
+This is the best acne spot treatment for pimples because the aloe vera soothes the skin to reduce inflammation6, and the tea tree oil kills acne-causing bacteria7 to prevent the pimple from getting worse.
 The coconut oil serves as a carrier oil that helps dilute the tea tree oil and spread it evenly throughout the mixture.
 This recipe should work for most skin types, but if you have especially sensitive skin, you might want to try our green tea ice cube recipe.
 Additionally, this should always be rinsed off before leaving the house.
 Leaving the mixture on too long can be drying, and tea tree oil can make the skin especially susceptible to sun damage.

 12 drops of tea tree oil (at least 10% concentration)